Tomáš Cihlář: Remdesivir

 Also at Gilead, Cihlář is one of the company's lead researchers in the development of remdesivir, originally intended for treatment of Ebola.
 However, the Ebola epidemic ended before the new drug could be tested.
 Remdesivir briefly showed considerable promise in treating COVID-19 infection; in April 2020 the company provided 5,000 doses for experimental use in China and four hundred patients in 50 other countries.
-Remdesivir was used to treat the first confirmed case of coronavirus in the U.S.
+Remdesivir was used to treat the first confirmed case of coronavirus in the U.S. In early June 2020 it was reported that AstraZeneca, a British-Swedish multinational pharmaceutical and biopharmaceutical company headquartered in Cambridge, England, was pursuing a merger with Gilead due to a shared interest in the potential of remdesivir.
+However, in September 2020, the WHO’s guidelines committee issued a statement that there was no evidence of benefit.
+In October 2020, recognizing his involvement in the development of remdesivir, Czech president Miloš Zeman awarded Cihlář the country's Silver Medal of Merit.